 - 8.1 The northern growth area is a major area of opportunity for new growth and development in South Woodham Ferrers.
-Allocated in the emerging Chelmsford City Local Plan for around 1,000 new homes and other supporting uses, it is anticipated that development will take place over a ten-year period from 2020/21. - 8.2 The emerging Local Plan establishes the parameters for new development and the principles that need to be considered.
+Allocated in the Chelmsford Local Plan for around 1,000 new homes and other supporting uses, it is anticipated that development will commence in 2024/25. - 8.2 The Local Plan establishes the parameters for new development and the principles that need to be considered.
 It is expected that a masterplan will be prepared for approval by the City Council and that development proposals should accord with this.
 Material submitted by the City Council for the examination of the Local Plan establish the masterplan protocols.
-It is noted that the masterplan should be prepared by the applicant for development in agreement with the City Council and that, once approved, it will sit alongside the Local Plan. - 8.3 However, the emerging Local Plan clearly states that "although the development quantum and extent of the allocation is set out in the Local Plan, the emerging Neighbourhood Plan being prepared in South Woodham Ferrers is envisaged to help shape this allocation". - 8.4 Through work on the Neighbourhood Plan, which has included discussion with the City Council and the developers of the northern growth area, as well as community consultation events, a concept masterplan (Figure 43) has been prepared that should be used to help guide development.
+It is noted that the masterplan should be prepared by the applicant for development in agreement with the City Council and that, once approved, it will sit alongside the Local Plan. - 8.3 However, the Local Plan clearly states that "although the development quantum and extent of the allocation is set out in the Local Plan, the emerging Neighbourhood Plan being prepared in South Woodham Ferrers is envisaged to help shape this allocation". - This reflects guidance in the NPPF which emphasis the role that communities have in shaping future development through Neighbourhood Plans.
+This was given added weight following the 2020 Budget announcements and the subsequent Government publication, 'Planning for the Future'44.
+This includes a commitment to local communities being able to produce their own design guides and codes that will help shape the places they want to see delivered.
+It states: - "We will ask local places to produce their own design guides and codes, informed by listening to local people and considering local context.
+This will embed standards in planning policy and give local communities the confidence to demand that they are met". - Through work on the Neighbourhood Plan, which has included discussion with the City Council and the developers of the northern growth area, as well as community consultation events, a concept masterplan (Figure 44) has been prepared that should be used to help guide development.
+This reflects good-practice guidance in the forthcoming Making Places SPD to be published by the City Council and to which applicants should refer.